Independent online guidance regarding Penalty Charge Notice enforcement by local authorities can be found on the PATROL website.

-Civil enforcement officers have the power to issue penalty charge notices (PCN) to vehicles or motorists when a traffic breach has been made either on the street or in any car parks that are subject to parking regulations.
+Civil Enforcement Officers have the power to issue a penalty charge notice (PCN) to a vehicle or motorists when a traffic contravention has been observed either on the street or in any car parks that are subject to parking regulations.

-A penalty charge of £50 or £70, depending on the severity of the breach, can be reduced by 50% if paid within fourteen days of the penalty notice being issued.
+A Penalty Charge Notice of £50 or £70, depending on the severity of the infringement will be reduced by 50% to either £25 or £35, if paid on or before 14 days of the Penalty Charge Notice`s issue date.

-Bus lane PCNs are only issued by post.
-These penalty charges are £60 or £30 if paid within 14 days of issue.
+Bus lane PCNs notifications are only issued by post.
+These penalty charges are issued at £60, discounted to £30 if paid within 14 days of issue (if date of contravention detection was before 31 May 2022) and discounted for 21 days if the contravention detection date was on or after 31 May 2022.

 If you have received a PCN for being in a bus lane and wish to view the photographic evidence, please visit our parking portal and select 'Challenge a PCN' then 'Formal Representation'.
 Once you've entered your notice details you'll see the images.